-#9 Lead Shot Explained
+#9 Lead Shot: #9 Lead Shot Ammo Explained

-Sporting clays – This has various stations on a course and at each station, the clays are launched in a specific fashion to emulate animals.
-There may be a “rabbit” station where they bounce along the ground and a “duck” station where they sail over a body of water, etc. This can be compared to golfing with a shotgun depending on the course.
+- Sporting Clays: This has various stations on a course, and at each station, the clays are launched in a specific fashion to emulate animals.
+There may be a “rabbit” station where they bounce along the ground and a “duck” station where they sail over a body of water, etc. This can be compared to golfing with a shotgun, depending on the course.